A Utah tradition.

 Major League Eating

-The 2nd Annual Snowbird Bratwurst Eating Championship, an official sanctioned Major League Eating event, featuring top ranked Major League Eaters from around the United States.
+The 2nd Annual Snowbird Bratwurst Eating Championship, an official sanctioned Major League Eating event, happens August 25 and features top ranked Major League Eaters from around the United States.

 The origins of Oktoberfest date back to 19th-century Bavaria, when King Ludwig called for a state fair in Munich to celebrate his autumn marriage.
 Here in Utah, it wasn’t until 1973 — two years after Snowbird opened — when the festival took root.

 The annual festival includes a biergarten offering more than 50 varieties of beer.
-This includes traditional German-style beers and those made by Utah breweries, including Moab Brewery, Bohemian, Uinta, and Squatters; the latter brewer makes the Snowbird Dunkelweiss.
+This includes traditional German-style beers and those made by Utah breweries, including Moab Brewery, Bohemian, Uinta and Squatters.
 Save a few dollars on beers by reusing your previously-purchased, 1-liter Snowbird Oktoberfest beer stein or mug.
 Or buy a new mug, keep coming back every year and start a collection — either way.
-For other libation options, visit the wine garden and a Jagermeister tent.
+For other libation options, visit the brand-new outdoor bar at The Forklift.
 Oktoberfest food choices include select German favorites, such as bratwurst, weisswurst, sauerkraut, apple strudel, spaetzle, beef rouladen, pretzels, and Bavarian roasted almonds.
 Beer and food are purchased a la carte.

 Special Note: Due to the overwhelming popularity of this event and limited parking at the resort, we strongly encourage guests to consider carpooling.
 To that end, during these event days, Snowbird will be charging a fee for parking in lots accessed via Entries 1, 2 and 4.